great-expectations/great_expectations/docs/docusaurus/docs/terms/data_assistant.md

 ## Relationships to other objects

-A Data Assistant implements a pre-configured <TechnicalTag tag="profiler" text="Profiler" /> in order to gather Metrics and propose an Expectation Suite based on the introspection of the Batch or Batches contained in a provided <TechnicalTag tag="batch_request" text="Batch Request" />.
+A Data Assistant implements gathers Metrics and proposes an Expectation Suite based on the introspection of the Batch or Batches contained in a provided <TechnicalTag tag="batch_request" text="Batch Request" />.

 ## Use cases